shorn/cdk-ipv6-toy/doc/aws-ipv6-issues.md

 `IPv6 addresses are not supported on t2.micro`

+My definition here is what instances were marked "free tier" in the EC2 instance creation console wizard.
+If the console wizard is out of date, then so is this point.

 ### You CANNOT use EC2 Instance Connect with IPv6-only instances

-This is the "service", rather than the endpoint functionality.
+I'm talking here about the "service", rather than the endpoint functionality.

 >The instance does not have a public IPv4 address
 >To connect using the EC2 Instance Connect browser-based client, the instance must have a public IPv4 address.